-The equine is weaved like a gold thread through Spain’s history and is the cornerstone of the nation’s identity.
+The horse is woven like a gold thread through Spain’s history and is the cornerstone of the nation’s identity.
 It embodies the culture, life and passion; it is the music from their guitars, the wine in their goblets, the sunshine on the hills, the blood spilled in the bullring.
 The Spanish horse is one of the jewels of the equine race.
-Enthusiastic testimonies to the qualities of the breed abound dating back to the sixteenth century.
+Enthusiastic testimonies to the qualities of the breed abound, dating back to the sixteenth century.
 French King Henri III wrote: ‘I put the true Spanish horse in first place, giving it my vote as the most beautiful, the most noble, the most graceful, the most courageous and the most worthy of King.’

 - Horse Breed:Spanish Horses (Pura Raza Española or P.R.E.) and Hispano Arabs (Spanish horse x Arab)

 - Pace:The pace varies on a daily basis from a walk right through to a fast canter whenever the terrain is suitable.
 There will be plenty of opportunity to trot in between.